heimdal/heimdal/lib/asn1/README.md

      --help

 NOTES
-     Currently only the template backend supports automatic encoding and de- coding of open types via the ASN.1 Information Object System and X.681/X.682/X.683 annotations.
+     Currently only the template backend supports automatic encoding and de‐ coding of open types via the ASN.1 Information Object System and X.681/X.682/X.683 annotations.